MCG-NJU/VideoChat-Online/README.md

 },
 ...
 ```
-For specific data json format, we support the data reading formats of `LLaVA` and `VideoChat2-IT`.
+We support the data reading formats `LLaVA` and `VideoChat2-IT` for specific data JSON formats.

 # 🔄 [Online SFT Data](https://huggingface.co/datasets/MCG-NJU/VideoChatOnline-IT) Download